-In equation 8, $r(\vec{x}i(dA))$ (which contributes negatively to b_2) decreases exponentially with distance due to diffusion, and in equation 9, $R{\rm medium}$ (which contributes inversely but positively to both b_1 and b_2) increases linearly with distance.
-Where the neuron is far from the electrode, it is likely that the b_2 and b_1 change relatively slowly.
+In Eq.
+(8), $r(\vec{x}i(dA))$ (which contributes negatively to b_2) decreases exponentially with distance due to diffusion, and in Eq.
+(9), R{medium} (which contributes inversely but positively to both b_1 and b_2) increases linearly with distance.
+Where the neuron is far from the electrode, it is likely that the b_2 and b_1 change since $V'{\text{spike}}(dA, t) = I{dA}(t)$, and a_1 and a_2 (which are functions of dA) replace the fractions in Eq.
+(9).
+Noting that integration and differentiation are linear operations, we can reverse their relatively slowly.
 The effect of the integration over the surface of the neuron will be to low-pass filter the signal (Struijk and Yoshida, 2004), because the distance of all the spiking parts of the neuron will be nearly the same so that the transfer characteristics will vary little across the spiking surface of the neuron.
 However, where the neuron is close to the electrode, some of the spiking surface may be much closer to the electrode than other parts, so that there may be rapid variation in b_2 and b_1 .
 Further, the precise nature of the variation depends on the relative geometry of the neuron and the electrode, and will depend strongly on the presence and density of active ion channels near the electrode.
 Thus, the shape of the signal received will depend on this geometry, and in particular, if part of the spiking surface is very close to the electrode this may have a major effect on the shape of the spike recorded.
 This agrees with the theory in (Holt and Koch, 1999; Moffitt and McIntyre, 2005), and the measurements in (Harris et al., 2000).
 One effect of this is that the detected spike shape is likely to differ for different neurons, particularly those closest to the electrode, even if the intracellular spike shapes are identical, thus assisting spike sorting.